 Research and Analysis on the DPRK Leadership

-(For Ri Yong Ho, Chief of the KPA General Staff, go here)
+(For Ri Yong Ho, former Chief of the KPA General Staff, go here)

-In 1995 Ri was promoted to councilor at MOFA.
+In 1995 Ri was promoted to Foreign Affairs councrilor.
 He began participating in the DPRK’s negotiations with the US over its nuclear programs.
 He accompanied NDC 1st Vice Chairman, Jo Myong Rok, on a 2000 trip to the United States.
 In the 2000s Ri would hold several ambassadorial titles, including representing the DPRK in western Europe.
 Ri returned to Pyongyang to become a general diplomatic counsel, including some responsibility for the 6 Party Talks.

-Ri Yong Ho accompanied DPRK Foreign Minister Pak Ui Chun on his trip through Asia, including to the ASEAN forum in Hanoi, in July 2010.
+Ri Yong Ho accompanied DPRK Foreign Minister Pak Ui Chun on his trip through Asia, including to the ASEAN forum in Hanoi, in July 2010 and participated in interactions with US and ROK officials (jointly and severally) during 2011 to 2013.
 Ri was appointed Vice Minister of Foreign Affairs 23 September 2010, replacing Kim Kye Kwan who was promoted to Senior Vice Minister of Foreign Affairs.
+He was elected an alternate (candidate) member to the WPK Central Committee on September 28, 2010.

 Ri Yong Ho